 The program welcomes proposals for University of Chicago faculty and advanced graduate students for research projects involving comparisons of existing linear and nonlinear economic models, linkages between economic sectors, new and improved software for macroeconomic models and other tools related to better measurement of systemic risk, broadly defined.
 In addition, we welcome studies of macroeconomic impacts of monetary and fiscal policy and their interactions.

-Proposals may be submitted at any time to Diana Petrova, MFRI Associate Director at email@example.com.
+Proposals may be submitted at any time to Diana Petrova, MFR Associate Director at firstname.lastname@example.org.
 See links below for more information.

 MFR Advisory Committee

-The Macro Finance Research Initiative (MFRI) Advisory Committee oversees the research agenda of the initiative.
+The MFR Program Advisory Committee oversees the research agenda of the program.
 Members of the committee are prominent experts in macroeconomics and finance with particular interests in exploring linkages between these fields.
-They have made important substantive research contributions and are well positioned to help the research agenda for the Initiative.
+They have made important substantive research contributions and are well-positioned to help the research agenda for the program.